Need Help Paying a Vet Bill? Here Are Your Pet Financing Options

 Alternatives to pet loans

-Here other affordable options you can consider:
+Here are other affordable options to consider:

-- Payment plan: Some veterinary offices offer payment plans for customers who aren’t able to pay off their balance upfront.
+- Payment plan: Some veterinary offices offer payment plans for customers who aren’t able to pay their balance upfront.
 You may be able to pay off your vet bill in installments, rather than all at once.

 - Credit card: Check if you prequalify for a credit card with low interest or a 0% intro APR.
 With 0% APR credit card, you won’t have to pay interest on your credit card purchases during the promotional period — though if you don’t pay off your balance before the intro period ends, interest will accrue.